4,000 rebels leave Aleppo in ‘last stages’ of evacuation

-Aleppo: More than 4,000 fighters left rebel-held areas of Aleppo, the Red Cross said today, in the “last stages” of an evacuation clearing the way for Syria’s army to retake the city.
+Aleppo : More than 4,000 fighters left rebel-held areas of Aleppo, said the Red Cross on Thursday, in the “last stages” of an evacuation clearing the way for Syria’s army to retake the city, reports AFP.

 A week into the rebel withdrawal from the east of Syria’s second city, the evacuation of fighters and civilians from the one-time opposition stronghold appeared to be reaching its final hours.